 As this is happening, the midlife man’s wife becomes increasingly worried about and hurt by his friendship with this other woman.
 However, whenever she expresses a concern, she is told that she is controlling or paranoid or even pathetic.
 He may tell her that she doesn’t want him to have any friends or that she’s just feeling insecure or jealous because of the way he’s living his life now.
 He may make all kinds of accusations and say all kinds of things; however, it’s unlikely that any of it is loving or genuinely reassuring.

-Now, at this point I’m going to pump the brakes and go down a different road for a few minutes.
-Because not all men take this belligerent or obnoxious route during this redefining stage.
-Some take a softer, more introspective route.
-Some will say that they feel “lost” and that they need to “find themselves.”
+Now, at this point in Act Four, I’m going to pump the brakes and go down a different road for a few minutes.

 And whether he is mean and obnoxious or lost and confused, one thing is certain – he will continue with the friendship no matter what his wife says, no matter how much she tells him it hurts her, no matter how much pain she is in.